 The Office of Civil Defense explained that an operator at the Cheyenne Mountain Complex, W.S.
 Eberhardt, had simply put in the wrong tape.
 Broadcasters were furious.
 “The whole darn [system] won’t work,” one station worker told UPI.
 “They could’ve been dropping H-bombs on us.”

 The public was angry, too.
 It was clear that the nation’s first-line communications system wasn’t as robust as it seemed.
 “Could similar ‘human error’—here or in the Soviet Union—send American or Soviet weapons into action?” asked The New York Times, slamming “incompetence and unpreparedness at every link of this vital chain.”

 In response to the uproar, officials changed the way tests were conducted.
 Test language was changed, though radio stations could (and sometimes did) transmit it in any way they chose, including in song form.
 And in 1997, the system was upgraded again into the Emergency Alert System.
-On October 2, 2018, the government plans its first test of a "Presidential Alert" sent to all cell phones nation-wide.
+On October 2, 2018, the government conducted its first test of a "Presidential Alert" sent to all cell phones nation-wide.

 The system may be newer, but there’s still one lasting legacy of the disastrous false alarm of 1971: the jarring, screeching sounds you hear during Emergency Alert System broadcast tests.
 Like the sounds of information being transmitted over a modem, these tones transmit data to broadcasters—data that tells them what kind of situation is in progress and whether the transmission is a test or a false alarm.
 If the world hadn’t braced for an unknown terror in 1971, those failsafes might never have been implemented.